The following resources & recommendations are personally vetted by our leadership team and align with our values.

 All opinions are our own.
 We may receive compensation for referrals.

-- QuickBooks – This accounting software is ideal because it allows you to work from multiple platforms (desktop, online, and mobile).
+- QuickBooks – This accounting software is ideal because it allows you to work on multiple platforms (desktop, online, and mobile).
 It also integrates with PayPal and is preferred among tax accountants.

 - MailChimp – I used the FREE version of MailChimp for years.
 MailChimp offers multiple templates and layouts for you to create an email that fits your business.
 I understand that email campaigns and newsletters can be intimidating, however, it just takes time and practice.
 Do not be afraid to play around.